Iain Douglas-Hamilton: Awards, works and publications

-Douglas-Hamilton is a member of the Technical Advisory Group to CITES for monitoring the illegal killing of elephants (MIKE) in Africa, a trustee of the Kenya Elephant Research Fund, a member since 1982 of the IUCN African Elephant Specialist Group, and currently a member of its African Elephant Data Review Working Group, and from 1993 to 2004 he was a wildlife and environmental consultant to the European Union and the US Fish and Wildlife Service.
+Douglas-Hamilton is a member of the Technical Advisory Group to CITES for monitoring the illegal killing of elephants (MIKE) in Africa, a trustee of the Kenya Elephant Research Fund, a member since 1982 of the IUCN African Elephant Specialist Group, and currently a member of its African Elephant Data Review Working Group.
+From 1993 to 2004 he was a wildlife and environmental consultant to the European Union.

-Douglas-Hamilton has published many academic research papers throughout his career.
-He is the author, with his wife Oria, of Battle for the Elephants (Viking, 1992) and Among The Elephants (Doubleday, 1975), and has worked with documentary filmmakers as a technical advisor and expert.
+Douglas-Hamilton has published a long list of academic research papers throughout his career.
+He is the author, with his wife Oria, of Battle for the Elephants (Viking, 1992) and Among The Elephants (Doubleday, 1975).

+Iain's extraordinary life and relentless fight for elephants takes centre stage in an emotional and inspiring documentary - A Life Among Elephants.
+With unprecedented access, newly unearthed archive footage, and powerful interviews — including contributions from Jane Goodall and Iain's daughters, Saba and Dudu Douglas-Hamilton — the film retraces Iain's action-packed journey.
+The documentary premiered in France and Germany on ARTE’s prime-time documentary strand in 2024, and will be distributed globally by Autentic.
+Its London premiere at the Royal Geographical Society in November 2024 marked another milestone in this remarkable story.
+Directed by Nigel Pope, with Jackie Savery and Justin Purefoy as executive producers, and an evocative score by Glasgow-based composer Fraser Purdie, the film is proudly supported by Save the Elephants.